hongooi73/glmnetUtils/README.md

 * `glmnet.formula` provides a formula/data frame interface to `glmnet`.
 * `cv.glmnet.formula` does a similar thing for `cv.glmnet`.
 * Methods for `predict` and `coef` for both the above.
-* A function `cvAlpha.glmnet` to choose both the alpha and lambda parameters via cross-validation, following the approach described in the help page for `cv.glmnet`.
+* A function `cva.glmnet` to choose both the alpha and lambda parameters via cross-validation, following the approach described in the help page for `cv.glmnet`.
 Optionally does the cross-validation in parallel.
 * Methods for `plot`, `predict` and `coef` for the above.

 You can install the development version from Github using `devtools::install_github`.